AvePoint/cloud-api/docs/docs/services-and-features/elements/scan-profiles/specific-scan-profiles.md

 # Retrieve Specific Scan Profiles

-Get your customer's information for a specific scan profile configured in AvePoint Online Services.
+Use this API to retrieve your customer's information for a specific scan profile configured in AvePoint Online Services.

 ## Permissions